opnfv/netready/docs/requirements/use_cases/l3vpn_hub_and_spoke.rst

 Description
 ~~~~~~~~~~~

-A Hub-and-spoke topology comprises two types of network entities: a central hub
+In a traditional Hub-and-spoke topology there are two types of network entities:
-and multiple spokes.
-The corresponding VRFs of the hub and the spokes are
+a central hub and multiple spokes.
+The corresponding VRFs of the hub and the
-configured to import and export routes such that all traffic is routed through
+spokes are configured to import and export routes such that all traffic is
-the hub.
-As a result, spokes cannot communicate with each other directly, but
+directed through the hub.
+As a result, spokes cannot communicate with each other
-only indirectly via the central hub.
-Hence, the hub typically hosts central network
+directly, but only indirectly via the central hub.
+Hence, the hub typically
-functions such firewalls.
+hosts central network functions such firewalls.

 Furthermore, there is no layer 2 connectivity between the VNFs.